ljleb/sd-webui-neutral-prompt/README.md

 ### Using the `AND_SALT` Keyword

 The `AND_SALT` keyword introduces a unique process called saliency-aware noise blending.
-It spotlights and accentuates areas of high-activation, or more pronounced, noise in the output.
+It spotlights and accentuates areas of high-activation in the output.

 Consider this example prompt utilizing `AND_SALT`: